tany1610/Reinforsement-Learning/README.md

 ## Content
 * Custom created library for reinforsment learning using neural networks
-* Projects using p5 library to test the library
+* Projects using p5 to test the library